Visit the institution website for COVID‑19 updates

 Months of entry

 The huge growth of processing power, now available in small power-efficient packages, has fuelled the digital revolution, which has touched all sectors of the economy.
-This practically orientated, advanced course in the area of electronics design and applications provides a strong digital technology core backed with applications-led modules.
+The Embedded Systems Engineering masters course is practically-oriented in the area of electronics design and applications and is distinctive in that it provides a strong digital technology core backup up with applications-led modules.

-You’ll study applications as diverse as medical and electronics, e-health, intelligent building design, automotive electronics, retail and commerce to prepare you for a range of careers in industry, where the skills you gain will be in high demand.
-A substantial element of practical work will give you confidence with software and digital hardware implementations using microcontrollers, FPGA, DSP devices and general system-on-chip methodology.
+You may study applications as diverse as medical electronics and e-health, and a substantial element of practical work will give you confidence with software and digital hardware implementations using microcontrollers, FPGA, DSP devices and general system-on-chip methodology.

 Course contact details

-- Postgraduate Admissions Team
+- Admissions Team